S1h2i3v4u/S1h2i3v4u/README.md

 ### 📌 Featured Projects

-- 💡 Hospital Management System using PHP & MySQL
+- 💡 A Hospital Management System built with PHP & MySQL
-- 🎮 Number Guessing Game using JavaScript
+- 🎮 A Match Me Game developed using JavaScript
-- 📱 Responsive Portfolio Website
+- 📱 A Fully Responsive Portfolio Website
-- 🗃️ Data Management System using Java & JDBC
+- ☕ Simple Java Projects like Calculator and ATM Interface

 ---